tomas-osswald/switch_2020_g3/docs/US104 GetFamilyMembersAndRelation.md

 participant " : UI" as UI
 participant " : GetFamilyMembersListController" as controller
 participant " : Application" as application
-participant " : FamilyService" as service
-participant " aFamily : Family" as family participant " oneFamilyMemberRelation : FamilyMemberRelation" as DTO participant " FMRlist : List <FamilyMemberRelation> " as DTOlist
+participant " aFamilyService : FamilyService" as service participant " aFamily : Family" as family participant " oneFamilyMemberRelation : FamilyMemberRelation" as DTO participant " FMRlist : List <FamilyMemberRelation> " as DTOlist